All-knowledge/pandemic_overview/README.md

 - TMZ
 - Rolling Stone

-# Who are famous people who appear to be supporting lockdowns and healhy young people being injected
+# Who are famous media and entertainment people who appear to be supporting lockdowns and healhy young people being injected
 - Madonna
 - AOC
--

-# Who are famous people who are questioning the whole narriative of lockdowns and injecting young healthy people
-- Ian Brown (British Rocker Stone Roses and solo)
-- Van Morrison (British Rocker 1960's to now)
-- Eric Clapton (British Rocker 1960's to now)
 -

 # What media sources are untrustworty because they are encouraging lockdowns and healthy young people to be injected
 - WBUR